davidshq/garden/content/currently/currently-reading.md

 - Chip Huyen.
 AI Engineering.
 - C. Alexander Simpkins, Annellen Simpkins.
 Simple Taoism: A Guide to Living in Balance.
 - Karen Armstrong.
 Twelve Steps to a Compassionate Life.
+- Devon Price.
+Unmasking Autism: Discovering the New Faces of Neurodiversity.

 ## Slowish
 - Rumi.
 A Year with Rumi.